Value-form: The commons

-Realistic pricing by business presumes that things can be privately owned and sold (or leased, rented, hired etc.).
-If resources can be obtained and used without cost (because they are "free goods") or accessible at near-zero cost, they are more likely to be plundered or wasted.
+Realistic pricing by business presumes that things can be privately owned and sold (or leased, rented, hired etc. from an owner).
+If resources can be obtained and used at a very low unit cost (because they are "free goods"), they are more likely to be plundered or wasted.
 For example, in the Pacific Ocean, there are a lot of fish in the open sea, nobody owns them, and they are harvested using industrial fishing techniques with giant dragnets.
 The result is, that fish stocks are decreasing very fast (see also Fishing down the food web).
 The feasibility of generating new fish populations depends on whether the food chain on which the fish depend is still there.

 The invention of an ingenious system of global carbon emissions trading, which priced carbon emissions, and promoted trade in pollution allowances to reduce pollution in the air that we breathe, failed to reach its goal.
 For the year 2015, health experts estimated conservatively that 9 million premature deaths in the world (that is 16% of all the deaths that occur in the world per year, i.e. 4 deaths out of every 25 deaths per year) were attributable to pollution, with air pollution being the biggest killer.
 The biggest numbers of pollution deaths occur in Africa, China, India, Pakistan and Bangladesh.
-Only around 155,000 Americans die from pollution per year (out of 2.7 million deaths per year, i.e. about 1 pollution death in every 17 deaths per year) - in the West, the pollution problem "dropped off the radar", as the focus was on global warming.
+Only around 155,000 Americans die from pollution per year (out of 2.7 million deaths per year, i.e. about 1 pollution death in every 17 deaths per year) – in the West, the pollution problem "dropped off the radar", as the focus was on global warming.

 Network sites such as Facebook and LinkedIn do not make their money directly from having access to other people's friendships, but from selling information, advertising, broadcasting, games, sponsorships and access privileges.
-The Facebook–Cambridge Analytica data scandal indicated that the for-profit, legalized robbery and exploitation of information about people's known personal networks - amongst other things to dupe them into voting for right-wing politicians - has become a big business internationally.
+The Facebook–Cambridge Analytica data scandal indicated that the for-profit, legalized robbery and exploitation of information about people's known personal networks – amongst other things to dupe them into voting for right-wing politicians – has become a big business internationally.
 Gigantic data thefts nowadays occur every year, but the victims may never know that their data and work was stolen, or who stole it.
 In 2016, it was reported that an estimated 4 billion data records were stolen by hackers.
 However, when people sign up for accounts with Google, Amazon, Facebook, Microsoft etc. they have no idea of what their personal data (trillions of records) are going to be used for.
 People often don't even know how to protect their own data or their own privacy, other than not to use their computer.
-Corporations can legally "scrape" gigantic amounts of personal information, and do with it what they like - people will probably never know what happened, and they cannot find out what happened, even if they tried.
+Corporations can legally "scrape" gigantic amounts of personal information, and do with it what they like – people will probably never know what happened, and they cannot find out what happened, even if they tried.